 Average Slip and Fall Settlement Amounts in Ontario

 A settlement could help you obtain a higher payout while avoiding steep litigation fees in the event you went to trial.
 Often, injuries related to slips and falls can have a debilitating effect on a victim’s life.
 It could mean expensive medical bills, rehabilitation, and a loss of wages or earning capacity.

-For slip and fall lawsuit settlement amounts in Canada, you can only be awarded up to a maximum of approximately $360,000, adjusted for inflation, for pain and suffering resulting from an injury as a result of another’s negligence.
+For slip and fall lawsuit settlement amounts in Canada, you can only be awarded up to a maximum of approximately $418,000, adjusted for inflation in 2022, for pain and suffering resulting from an injury as a result of another’s negligence.
 Your family could also receive compensation if your injury takes your time and money away from them.

 What to Do After a Fall?

 The amount of your settlement depends in large part on how well you were able to document your accident injuries.

 If you slip and fall, make sure to do the following right away:

 - Ensure the parties involved preserve any evidence.
 For example, you only have 10 days to notify a municipality if you slip and fall on a city sidewalk.